Save thousands on vehicle repairs with Endurance.

 Repairs Due to Accidents or Inclement Weather

 Accidents can often lead to some expensive repairs.
 Unfortunately, a bumper-to-bumper warranty or another type of extended warranty only covers the failure of components during normal usage.
-This means if you want additional coverage, you’ll need to speak with an insurance company.
+This means if you want additional coverage, you’ll need to speak with an insurance company about car insurance.

 Comprehensive Protection for Total Driving Confidence